znobakht/chrData/README.md

  3- run both changes files for make int values to wanted names.

+ 4- run procedures file for creating 2 collection for procedures and protocol based procedures

- 4- run filter file for creation of filters in grafana
+ 5- run filter file for creation of filters in grafana